alex-kalanis/kw_mapper/README.md

 Another one is when you define children with the same alias - you cannot ask for them in one query or it will mesh together and you got corrupted data.
 In better case.
-For this case are available children methods which allows you to define alias to pass data when it's necessary to join from already used table.
+For this case there are available children methods which allows you to define alias to pass data when it's necessary to join from already used table.